GeoSence

 Stockholm

 In GeoSence, Stockholm will investigate how a new innovative way of working could be developed to deploy geofencing and other connected solutions in their daily traffic planning/management operations.
-This will be done by mapping relevant existing processes including issuance, updates of local traffic rules, network editing, create new routines/processes regarding data management (e.g. sharing, storage, GDPR, data input from sensors, etc.) for all transport modes (e.g. goods, micro-mobility, , service vehicles) mainly for static geofencing but also guidelines for what is needed to be done to handle data management of dynamic and smart geofencing).
-Stockholm will be the first demonstrator fully adopting and integrating the geofencing strategic implementation guidelines.
+This will be done by mapping relevant existing processes including issuance, updates of local traffic rules, network editing, and creating new routines/processes regarding data management (e.g. sharing, storage, GDPR, data input from sensors, etc.) for all transport modes (e.g. goods, micro-mobility, service vehicles) mainly for static geofencing but also guidelines for what is needed to be done to handle data management of dynamic and smart geofencing).
+Stockholm will be the first demonstrator to fully adopt and integrate the geofencing strategic implementation guidelines.

 Munich